More on Antidepressants

 Discontinuation symptoms (withdrawal)

 SSRIs aren't considered addictive.
-However, stopping treatment abruptly or missing several doses can cause withdrawal-like symptoms, including nausea, headache, dizziness, lethargy and flu-like symptoms.
-This is sometimes called discontinuation syndrome.
+However, stopping treatment abruptly or missing several doses can cause discontinuation syndrome accompanied by withdrawal symptoms, including nausea, headache, dizziness, lethargy and flu-like symptoms.

 All antidepressants do not have the same type or severity of withdrawal symptoms.
 Discontinuation syndrome is more common with the SSRIs with shorter half lives and inactive metabolites, such as paroxetine, sertraline, and fluvoxamine.
 The incidence of discontinuation syndrome is highest with paroxetine followed by fluvoxamine and sertraline.
 Citalopram and fluoxetine have a lower occurrence of withdrawal symptoms10.